cam-leo/cam-leo/README.md

 Hi there! 👋

 I’m Leo, a passionate data enthusiast with a strong foundation in Mathematics and Statistics from the University of Toronto.
-My journey in analysis has been driven by curiosity and a desire to uncover insights from data.
+My journey in analysis has always been driven by curiosity and a desire to uncover insights from data.
 Here’s a bit more about me and what I do: